Loading

 A person must apply to visit a detainee.
 Approval of a visitor application is subject to operational considerations.

-If you wish to visit an immigration detention facility, you must undergo security screening and follow COVID-19 measures.
+If you wish to visit an immigration detention facility, you must undergo security screening.
 If you do not wish to undergo screening, you cannot enter an immigration detention facility.

 Detainees must consent to a visit, unless required by law to accept a visitor.